IRVLUTD/AutoX-SemMap/README.md

 map for object semantics.
 This map representation enables us to effectively update the semantics by deleting or adding nodes to the topological map.
 Our system has been tested on a Fetch robot.
-The robot can semantically map a 93m×90m floor and update the
+The robot semantically mapped a 93m×90m floor and updated the semantic map once objects are moved in the environment.
 </div>

 <br/>